omr00t/ptrace_killer/README.md

 A simple Linux LKM (Loadable Kernel Module) that detects any process that's utilizing ptrace and its tracees.

 # Background:
-* This kernel module relies upon the Linux kernel's `task_struct` `ptrace` [member](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L661) to detect whether a debugger is present or not.
+* This kernel module relies upon the Linux kernel `task_struct`'s `ptrace` [member](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L661) to detect whether a debugger is present or not.
 * Once any process starts "ptracing" another, the [tracee](https://man7.org/linux/man-pages/man2/ptrace.2.html) gets added into [ptraced](https://elixir.bootlin.com/linux/latest/source/include/linux/sched.h#L867) that's located in `task_struct`, which is simply a linked list that contains all the tracees that the process is "ptracing".
-* Once tracer is found, the module lists all its tracees and sends a `SIGKILL` signal to each of them including the tracer.
-This results in killing all the tracer and its tracees.
+* Once a tracer is found, the module lists all its tracees and sends a `SIGKILL` signal to each of them including the tracer.
+This results in killing both the tracer and its tracees.
 * Once the module is attached to the kernel, the module's "core" function will run periodically through the advantage of workqueues.
 Specifically, the module runs every `JIFFIES_DELAY`, which is set to 1.
 That is, the module will run every one [jiffy](https://www.oreilly.com/library/view/linux-device-drivers/9781785280009/4041820a-bbe4-4502-8ef9-d1913e133332.xhtml).
 This can be changed through modifying the macro `JIFFIES_DELAY` defined in the module.
 # Testing the module:
 * First, you should make sure that GCC and kernel headers are already installed